dapperAuteur/aweful-blog-ver0001/content/posts/kickball/the-commish-the-first-pro-kickballer.md

 ---
-path: "/kickball/the-commish-the-first-pro-kickballer"
-author: "the commish"
-date: "2019-06-13T13:35:13.234Z"
-title: "The Commish: The First Pro Kickballer"
+title: The Commish: The First Pro Kickballer
+author: the commish
+date: 2019-06-13
-tags: ["kickball","professional kickball"]
+# tags: ["kickball","professional kickball"]
-category: "post"
+# category: "post"
 ---

 # The Commish: The First Pro Kickballer

 I’m about to tell you the story about the first professional kickballer.

 What this isn’t: a rags to riches tale nor a tale of super athletic exploits.
 This is a tale about how a regular person that convinced adults to pay him to chase a big red ball and then throw at them for one hour a week.
 Thirty weeks a year.

 At one time this regular person was the fastest kid in fourth grade.
 Though you wouldn’t know that by talking to him.
 Everyone I spoke to always mentioned how humble and professional he was.
 Just a regular person with adequate aim.
 Tho’ that alone won’t make one a successful kickball player, let alone a professional.
 The Commish.
 The Commish is what they called him.

 —

 It was a rare rainy night when I arrived at The Compadre Boys & Girls Club in Chandler, Arizona in April 2012.
 The Commish was walking the bases and placing them in left field.
 Then I watched as he set-up another kickball diamond in right field.
 This wasn’t my first kickball game.